Intellection/docker-syslog-ng/README.md

 # docker-syslog-ng

-Open source implementation of the syslog protocol for Unix and Unix-like systems
+Open source implementation of the syslog protocol for Unix and Unix-like systems.